 Impression data: send Unleash statistics anywhere!

-Impression data lets you listen for Unleash feature toggle checks in your application.
-When an event occurs, you’ll get all the information about the current context and the feature toggle.
+Impression data lets you listen for Unleash feature flag checks in your application.
+When an event occurs, you’ll get all the information about the current context and the feature flag.
 Then what do you do with it?
 That’s what’s so great about this feature: you can do whatever you want!

 Unleash is a feature management system, not a data aggregation system or an analytics service.
 We can (and do!) show you some basic statistics, but if you want to aggregate and analyze data, we believe you’re better off using a product built for that exact purpose.
 That’s why we built impression data: We want to make integrating with third-party services as smooth and easy as possible.